-Maintaining Memory Loss By Using Proven Retrieval Methods
+How To Avoid Memory Loss Using Proven Retrieval Methods

 Is Memory Related To Old Age

-So outlined are the best ways to help boost and then maintain your memory.
-Listed are proven ways to keep your mind as sharp as possible:
+There are proven ways to help boost and maintain your memory.
+Listed are ways to keep your mind as prompt as possible:

 Establishing Set Routines And Patterns